Cristianguerrer/Cristianguerrer/README.md

 ## Skills

 * Using Kubernetes.
-* AWS, Docker, all the cloud stuff.
+* AWS, Docker, windows, linux all the cloud stuff.
 * Critical thinking, decision-making and problem solving skills

 ## Contact